Alamnoor/UAVs-Detection-in-Day-and-Night-Dual-Visions/README.md

 python train.py --snapshot imagenet --phi 4 --gpu 0 --random-transform --compute-val-loss --freeze-backbone --batch-size 8 --steps 100 --epochs 600  csv {path to}/data/IR-RGBTrain.csv {path to}/data/Drone.csv --val-annotations-path {path to}/data/IR-RGBTest.csv

 Note: Where –phi 4 indicates the EfficientDet-4 and need to be change with the GPU memory and --batch-size 8 also part of the gpu memory.
+## The Hybrid model code will be shared after cleaning...
+In Progress